Experts in Preclinical Infectious Disease Research

-Dan has over 19 years of experience in the field of research and development gaining experience at Wayne State University and Pfizer Global Research and Development.
+Dan has over 19 years of experience in the field of research and development, having worked at Wayne State University and Pfizer Global Research and Development.
 His vast experience includes veterinary surgery, model development, and designing/performing PK/PD and efficacy studies.
-He has served as president of the Michigan AALAS, and has extensive experience in running animal research facilities under all the requirements of USDA, AALAC and institutional IACUCs.
-Dan has provided exposure/activity data for preclinical packages on several drug candidates, and has experience developing, validating, and optimizing a wide variety of disease models, with different model organisms and microbial pathogens for numerous indications.
-With his expertise in developing new techniques, Dan has provided new models that supported Phase IV studies to get approval for new indications of marketed drugs as well as developed models for new disease targets such as sepsis.
+He has served as president of the Michigan AALAS, and has extensive experience running animal research facilities in compliance with the requirements of USDA, AAALAC, and institutional IACUCs.
+Dan has provided exposure/activity data for preclinical packages on several drug candidates and has experience developing, validating, and optimizing a wide variety of disease models, with different model organisms and microbial pathogens for numerous indications.
+With his expertise in developing new techniques, Dan has designed and implemented new models to support Phase IV studies and subsequent approval for new indications of marketed drugs.

 Chief Scientific Officer

 Dr. Lopez received his B.S. in Biochemistry from Michigan State University in 2000 and his Ph.D. in Microbiology and Immunology from the University of Michigan in 2007.
 Following graduate school, Dr. Lopez continued in a postdoctoral fellowship at the University of Michigan.
 His graduate studies and postdoctoral experience involved characterization of two novel human proteins involved in Herpes Simplex Virus entry.
 His experience includes membrane protein purification, antibody production, tissue culture, fluorescence microscopy, in vitro and in vivo viral, bacterial and parasite infection models, gene cloning and various molecular biology techniques.
 Dr. Lopez also serves as an Adjunct Professor at Lansing Community College of Microbiology and Cell Biology.
 He received his RLATG certification in 2017.